Schedule a presentation about our services for your class/group

 Lorena Silva (she/ella)

-Mental Health Counselor, under the supervision of Abby Burd LCSW 26867
+Mental Health Counselor, under the supervision of Abigail Burd LCSW 26867

 Lorena is a 2nd year social work graduate student at CSUSM.
 She is passionate about